Prochlorperazine is prescribed for a number of different reasons. Ask your doctor if you are unsure why it has been prescribed for you.

 - If you have been supplied the standard 5 mg tablets - take these in the normal way by swallowing them with a glass of water.
 You can take prochlorperazine 5 mg tablets before or after meals.

-- If you have been supplied the 3 mg buccal tablets (Buccastem® brand) - the tablets are designed to stick to the inside of your mouth and to dissolve there.
+- If you have been supplied the 3 mg buccal tablets (Buccastem® M brand) - the tablets are designed to stick to the inside of your mouth and to dissolve there.
 Place the tablet in your mouth, high up between your top gum and upper lip.
-Leave it in place - the tablet will dissolve slowly over the next hour or so.
+Leave it in place - the tablet will dissolve slowly over the following hour or so.
 It is best to take prochlorperazine buccal tablets after meals.

 - If you forget to take a dose, take it as soon as you remember unless it is nearly time for your next dose, in which case leave out the missed dose.
 Do not take two doses together to make up for a missed dose.